Jessica P. Zachs

 Her passion for giving back to the community has influenced Jennifer’s professional and personal life.
 Dedicating her career to numerous areas of communal service, she has focused on education and incorporating meaningful forms of engagement.

-Jennifer’s career began at the Marcus Jewish Community Center of Atlanta , where she served as an educator and as camp director.
+A graduate of Boston University, Jennifer began her career at the Marcus Jewish Community Center of Atlanta , where she served as an educator and as camp director.
 More recently, Jennifer served as Director of Community Connections at the Jewish Federation of Greater Hartford, and as the Coordinator of the “WOW!” experiential education program.
-She is an experienced educator and curriculm designer and was awarded Atlanta’s “Jewish Teacher of the Year” in 1999.
+She is an experienced educator and curriculum designer and was awarded Atlanta’s “Jewish Teacher of the Year” in 1999.

 Committed to volunteerism since she was a young adult, Jennifer worked with Play SAFE, a program providing a safe haven and enriching activities for children living in urban New Jersey neighborhoods.
-While studying at Boston University, Jennifer participated in volunteer opportunities on and off campus, promoting Alzheimer’s research as well as working with organizations that provide support to individuals affected by HIV.
+She has served as a guide for The NAMES Project AIDS Memorial Quilt, volunteered to support Alzheimer’s research and worked with organizations that provide support to individuals affected by HIV.

 Board of Directors: